Shankar Pillai

 Shankar Pillai is an American poker player from Commack, New York.

+In the 2007 World Series of Poker, Pillai won a World Series of Poker bracelet in his first ever World Series of Poker event, the $3,000 No Limit Hold'em event.
 In 2019, Pillai bested a field of winners only in the $1,500 NL event.
 This gave Pilai his second WSOP bracelet.
-In the 2007 World Series of Poker, Pillai won a World Series of Poker bracelet in his first ever World Series of Poker event, the $3,000 No Limit Hold'em event.
+In the 2021 WSOP Online, he won his third bracelet in a High Roller event.

-As of 2019, his live tournament winnings exceeded $1 million.
+As of 2024, his live tournament winnings exceeded $2.2 million.
 Off the felt, Shankar's interests include spending time with his family, sunset walks on Coney Island and eating hot dogs.